-A Biomedical Equipment Technician (BMET) is an electro-mechanical technician who ensures that medical equipment is well-maintained, configured properly, will function safely, and is all-around ready for use.
+A Biomedical Equipment Technician (BMET) is an electro-mechanical technician who ensures that medical equipment is well-maintained, configured and installed properly, will function safely, and is all-around ready for use.
 BMET is a versatile position often employed by hospitals, clinics, private sector companies, the military, and more.

 If you are an individual who likes to be hands-on while also educating and training staff, being a BMET might be the right fit as it combines hands-on engineering with educating others on best practices for handling equipment, specifically in the medical field.
 Many BMETs specialize in specific kinds of medical devices, including:

 - Healthcare technology